jcook/osqa/README.md

 2. Patients' caring may have several modules under it.
 2.1 Show up your recovery in a certain period so that others will know you or get confidence from you.
+2.2 Send out real gift or souvenir at each anniversary.
-2.2 Virtual grave that other people can recall.
+2.3 Virtual grave that other people can recall.

 ## About the name